-- 3. The furnace fan should start to blow immediately after setting the thermostat. - 4.
-After approximately 30 seconds, the furnace burner should light. - 5.
-The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.
+- 3. Furnace fan should start to blow immediately after setting the Thermostat. - 4.
+After approximately 30 seconds, the Furnace burner should light. - 5.
+The Furnace should now cycle off and on automatically as the Thermostat demands just like a household furnace.